There are several ways that you can go camping with a dirt bike, but I'm going to focus on the 2 most common:

 Dirt Bike Camping Trips - Where To Ride?

 First off, where are you going to ride?
-Even though many state trails have gotten shut down, there are still so many places to ride in the U.S.
+Even though many state trails have been shut down, there are still so many places to ride in the U.S.

 New to dirt biking?
 Check out your local trails.
 For example, this list on the MN DNR website shows the state trails and has info on each of them.